equinor/radix-flux/README.md

 ### Step 2: Review and deploy to development cluster(s)

-1. Run pull request for merging to branch `master`
+1. Run pull request for merging your task branch to branch `master`
 1. Inspect development cluster(s) to see that the changes in `master` are deployed as expected

 By deploying your changes to `development` cluster in one big go like this is that you can now verify that other radix clusters than your dev cluster can handle the update.